 - Journal Club is held monthly throughout the year.
 Senior residents assign articles for review to the resident and attending staff from various peer-reviewed journals.

 - A Residents' Meeting is held monthly.
 This is a time to review administrative updates, programmatic updates, policy changes, etc. This is also a time for residents to make recommendations for changes they would like to see in the program.
-Residents, faculty and program director attend.
+Residents, program director and associate program director attend.

 Wednesdays: 6:45 - 7:30 am

-- Trauma Core Curriculum A one-year curriculum of trauma topics is presented in a brief didactic session followed by case presentations related to that week's topic
+- Trauma Core Curriculum A one-year curriculum of trauma topics is presented in a didactic session followed by case presentations related to that week's topic.

 Wednesdays: 6:30 - 8:30 pm (SPRING ONLY)

 - Anatomy Dissection Laboratory Annual 10-week dissection covers the axial skeleton, upper extremity and lower extremity.
 Junior and senior residents are responsible on a weekly basis to provide the soft tissue dissection and the osteology discussion.